transferwise/tw-tkms/docs/setup.md

 ## Multiple datasources

-Some service have multiple datasources and TwTkms needs to know which one to use.
+Some services have multiple data sources and TwTkms needs to know which one to use.

-For that, you can use `@Tkms` annotation to mark a datasource to be used for tw-tkms.
+For that, you can annotate the correct one with `@Tkms` annotation.

-Alternatively, in more complex setups you can provide an `ITkmsDataSourceProvider` implementation bean.
+Alternatively, for more complex setups you can provide an `ITkmsDataSourceProvider` implementation bean.